MerrickMath/MerrickMath.github.io-APSTAT/index.md

 Welcome to introduction to statistics.
 Class updates, materials, and homework will be posted here.
 You can join the statistics schoology group using the code: VPZG-6XVG-9T8JS

 ### Topics Schedule
-September 19-23: Exploratory data analysis with R
+September 19-30: Exploratory data analysis with R (One Varibale Descriptive Statistics and Visualizations)

 ### Assignments
 *  <a href="https://merrickmath.github.io/MerrickMath.github.io-APSTAT/Assignments/Assignment1.pdf"> Assignment 1 </a>